ysabri/GitDrive/docs/index.rst

         The first is for getting a commit's diff.
 Given a file and a commitish, it will return the diff of the file between the commit and the commit's parent.
 This could be used to check if a commit introduces a change to a file.
-This command is actually an exception in the fact that it uses log instead of the diff command, it returns a diff though and that is what matters.
+This command is actually an exception in the fact that it uses log instead of the diff command, it returns a diff though and thats what matters.

         The second is for getting a diff between a file and the working tree.
 Given a file, the